c-atagec/myblog/content/blog/how-to-pass-data-from-the-child-component-back-to-the-parent-component.md

 +++
-title = "How to Pass Data From the Child Component Back to the Parent Component" date = "2021-10-28T16:17:02+03:00"
+title = "How to Pass Data From the Child Component Back to the Parent Component in Vue" date = "2021-10-28T16:17:02+03:00"

 #